Is there something in your life you are dying to do but you’re too scared to put yourself out there?

 Not being where you want to be in life, and not letting yourself get there.

-Fear of failure can be caused by many things; a traumatic experience, unsupportive parents, friends or colleagues, freezing while giving a public presentation, etc.
+Fear of failure can be caused by many things; a traumatic experience, unsupportive parents, friends or colleagues, freezing while giving a public presentation, seeking external validation, etc.

 These events, may seem small to some people, but can have a huge impact on others.
-You have been undermined or humiliated in front of people, laughed at or even bullied.
+You have been undermined or humiliated in front of people, laughed at or even bullied in the past.

 It’s not nice – and for some, we carry this weight for a long time.